-Match Education operates high-performing charter public schools in Boston.
+Match Charter Public School is a high-performing charter public school in Boston.
 Our goal is to create and maintain a growing portfolio of schools, each with two attributes:

 - Quality.
 Each school strives to be among the very best public schools in the country at preparing low-income students for success in four-year colleges.